umijs/umi/docs/docs/docs/max/react-query.en-US.md

 The following configurations can be done in `reactQuery`.

 - `devtool`: boolean, whether to enable the official react query devtool, default `true`
-- `queryClient`: boolean, whether to register a global QueryClient and QueryClientProvier, default `true`
+- `queryClient`: boolean, whether to register a global QueryClient and QueryClientProvider, default `true`

 For example: